suzannekozina/simple-report-generator-in-ruby/README.md

 ## Project Overview

 Analyze data and generate a sales report.
-You will package the code so that pieces of it can be reused future sales reports.
+You will package the code so that pieces of it can be reused in future sales reports.
 Output your reports to a file, instead of command line.

 ## Completing this Project